Redphoenix604/Retextures/README.md

 # Retextures
 ![alt text](https://i.imgur.com/IZXvqEO.png "Welcome")
- ## Retextures Ive made, and are not being used anymore
+ ## Over 150 different retextures Ive made, and are not being used anymore
-## Over 150 different retextures.
-They were used on the Psycho Gaming Server, which is why the name says PsychoClothes.
+### They were used on the Psycho Gaming Server, which is why the name says PsychoClothes.
 Personal items have been taken out.

 * There is some "Hoarder Gear", Lots of slots for attachments and for items.
 * A bunch of random colored ghillies with matching wraps.